-Certificated staff members completed the online School Climate Survey in the fall of 2011 as part of the state's "Healthy Kids" study bi-annual study.
+Certificated staff members completed the online School Climate Survey in the fall of 2015 as part of the state's "Healthy Kids" study.
 The following results are based on teachers' anonymous responses to two safety questions on the survey.

 % of Certificated Staff Responding "Yes":